 As part of their reformational experience, boys were made to work on a nearby state-managed farm, which later became a state game farm and is now the Pruntytown State Farm Wildlife Management Area.

-Both the facilities at Salem and Pruntytown closed in 1983, after which the girls’ facility was redesignated as the West Virginia Industrial Home for Youth, and in 1985, the facility at Pruntytown became a state prison for adult offenders of both genders, renamed the Pruntytown Correctional Center.
+Both the facilities at Salem and Pruntytown closed in 1983, after which the girls’ facility was redesignated as the West Virginia Industrial Home for Youth.
+In 1985, the facility at Pruntytown became a state prison for adult offenders of both genders, renamed the Pruntytown Correctional Center.

-Thirty-two female prisoners were moved to Pruntytown from the Alderson Federal Prison Camp at Alderson, West Virginia, in 1988, though in 2007 the females were transferred to Lakin Correctional Center near Point Pleasant, West Virginia, and Pruntytown no longer houses female prisoners.
+Thirty-two female prisoners were moved to Pruntytown from the Alderson Federal Prison Camp at Alderson, West Virginia, in 1988.
+However, in 2007 the females were transferred to Lakin Correctional Center near Point Pleasant, West Virginia, and Pruntytown no longer houses female prisoners.